Jazz Studies & Commercial Music

 - All major, natural minor, and harmonic minor scales (other scales optional).

-- Play the melody, comp (both hands), and solo (while comping) to two of the following tunes: Doxy, Au Privave, Mr. P.C., or Solar.
+- Play the melody, comp (both hands), and solo (while comping) to two of the following tunes: Doxy, Au Privave, Mr. PC, I Hear a Rhapsody, Blues for Alice, Have you Met Miss Jones, I’ll Remember April, and Cherokee.

 Guitar (electric)